-This is a fast platform with overnight accommodations and sea-keeping qualities equal to the 41-foot UTB.
-This boat has twin screws and a top speed of 22 knots and is capable of operating at low speeds for towing.
+This is a fast platform with overnight accommodations and sea-keeping qualities.
+This boat has twin screws and a top speed of 21 knots and is capable of operating at low speeds for towing.

 5.5.3 WLR Vessels

 The 65-foot and 75-foot River Tenders (WLR), operate in calm river areas and can transit in seas less than 4 feet.
 Maximum speed is 10 knots and endurance is 10 days without replenishment.
 These have a small workboat onboard and can be used as a dive platform.